Killing of Marcia Powell: Family

 The decision to take Powell off life support, a choice from ADC director Charles Ryan, was criticized as it was not discussed with Powell's family.
 Between her admission to the hospital and the cessation of life support, eight hours passed, during which no calls were made.
-Maricopa County Public Fiduciary investigator Roger Coventry found that Powell's adoptive mother Joanne Buck was unaware of her adoptive daughter's death until he found Buck's address at a gated community in La Quinta, California.
-Powell did not have close contact with her parents, who divorced during her childhood, since she ran away from home, with her adoptive mother stating that at one point Powell had threatened to kill her.
+Maricopa County Public Fiduciary Office investigator Roger Coventry found that Powell's adoptive mother Joanne Buck was unaware of her adoptive daughter's death until he found Buck's address at a gated community in La Quinta, California.
+Powell's adoptive parents had divorced during her childhood and she did not keep close contact with them since running away from home, with her adoptive mother stating that at one point Powell had threatened to kill her.
 Her adoptive father Ray Powell had died on November 4, 2008.

 During Coventry's search for other relatives, he found that she had a biological brother, William Warren Powell (also known as Rusty Lewis), but he could not be located.
 Coventry also discovered that Powell had two children that were put up for adoption, but her son Richard Hussman had been murdered in Missouri in 2004 and her daughter Eureka Breshard, who lived in Tempe, could not be found.
 The only next of kin listed in Powell's prison records was Troy Troutman (also spelled Trautman), whom prison officials described as Powell's son, but he could also not be located.
 Among Powell's several tattoos, which included the name "Troy", were two that read "John" and "John C.", but similarly could not be linked to any relatives.